Khalid bin Mohammad al-Attiyah: Career

-Then Al Attiyah served as the minister of state for international cooperation from 2008 to 2011.
+Later, al-Attiyah served as the minister of state for international cooperation from 2008 to 2011.
 During his tenure he also served as acting minister for business and trade.
 In 2009, he became a member of Silatech's board of trustees.
 He is also a member of the board of directors and chairman of the executive committee of the Diar company, and a member of the board of directors of the Qatar electricity and water company.

-In a cabinet reshuffle in September 2011, Al Attiyah was appointed as minister of state for foreign affairs in the cabinet led by Prime Minister Hamad bin Jassim Al Thani.
-On 26 June 2013, Al Attiyah was named as the minister of foreign affairs in a cabinet reshuffle.
+In a cabinet reshuffle in September 2011, al-Attiyah was appointed minister of state for foreign affairs in the cabinet led by Prime Minister Hamad bin Jassim Al Thani.
+On 26 June 2013, al-Attiyah was named as the minister of foreign affairs in a cabinet reshuffle.
 He replaced Hamad bin Jassim in the post.
 The cabinet is headed by Prime Minister Abdullah bin Nasser Al Thani.

-In a cabinet reshuffle on 27 January 2016, Al Attiyah was replaced as minister of foreign affairs by Mohammed bin Abdulrahman Al Thani.
-In the same reshuffle Al Attiyah was appointed as minister of state for defense.
+In a cabinet reshuffle on 27 January 2016, al-Attiyah was replaced as minister of foreign affairs by Mohammed bin Abdulrahman Al Thani.
+In the same reshuffle al-Attiyah was appointed minister of state for defense.
 On 12 November 2024, he was replaced by Saoud bin Abdulrahman Al Thani.